chenboran/firesight-wiki-clone/op:-MSER.md

 * **minMargin** ignore too small margin.
 Default `0.003`
 * **edgeBlurSize** the aperture size for edge blur.
 Default `5`
 * **mask** If provided, a JSON object (x,y,width,height) specifies MSER mask rectangle.
 By default, entire image is processed.
+The following parameters are exclusive to _FireSight_:
-* _FireSight_:**color** if provided, matched regions will be colored with BGR Scalar having 1-4 values.
+* **color** if provided, matched regions will be colored with BGR Scalar having 1-4 values.
 For alternating colors, use: [-1,-1,-1,-1]
-* _FireSight_:**detect** `keypoints` adds a KeyPoint JSON object in model for each detected MSER region.
+* **detect** `keypoints` adds a KeyPoint JSON object in model for each detected MSER region.
 Each KeyPoint is determined from eigenvectors and covariance matrix of region.
-* _FireSight_:**q4Offset** Degrees to add to negative angles to ensure positive KeyPoint angles.
+* **q4Offset** Degrees to add to negative angles (i.e., fourth quadrant) to ensure positive KeyPoint angles.
 Default of `360` is best for horizontal regions.
 An offset of `180` is best for vertical regions.

 #### Model